BuffGenji/Docker-PHP-Apache-and-PostgreSQL/Connection to PostgreSQL database.md

 		# Dockerfile path
 		context: .
 		dockerfile: Dockerfile
-		# Mount the local ./app directory to /var/www/html in the container
-		volumes:
-			- ./app:/var/www/html
 		# Map port 8000 on the host to port 80 on the container
 		ports:
 			- 8000:80